Tutorial: Register a web application in Azure Active Directory B2C

 Before your applications can interact with Azure Active Directory B2C (Azure AD B2C), they must be registered in a tenant that you manage.
 This tutorial shows you how to register a web application using the Azure portal.

-If you're using a single-page application ("SPA") instead (e.g. using Angular, Vue, or React), learn how to register a single-page application.
+If you're using a single-page application ("SPA") instead (such as using Angular, Vue, or React), learn how to register a single-page application.

-If you're using a native app instead (e.g. iOS, Android, mobile & desktop), learn how to register a native client application.
+If you're using a native app instead (such as iOS, Android, mobile & desktop), learn how to register a native client application.

 If you don't have an Azure subscription, create a free account before you begin.